IBM-Cloud/get-started-node/README-CF-DeploymentOptions.md

 You may need to make adjustments depending on how you deploy your Node.js applications in IBM Cloud Foundry, and they may be different in each phase.

-### Use Case #1: Your application doesn't specify Node version type
+### Use Case #1: Your application doesn't specify Node.js version or buildpack type

-Method: The application specifies no buildpack version type or Node version \
+Method: The application specifies no buildpack version type or Node.js version \
-Change: No change needed \
+Change: No change needed and your application is deployed using the default Node.js buildpack and Node.js version.

 ### Use Case #2: Your application specifies the IBM Node buildpack specifically

 Method: The application specifies the node version type (listed above) \
 Change: \
 &nbsp;&nbsp;&nbsp;&nbsp; Phase 1: You can continue to specify the IBM buildpack "sdk-for-nodejs" \
-&nbsp;&nbsp;&nbsp;&nbsp; Phase 2: You can no longer specify the IBM buildpack, but the other methods of deployment and specifying specific Node.js versions are availalbe to you. \
+&nbsp;&nbsp;&nbsp;&nbsp; Phase 2: You can no longer specify the IBM buildpack, but the other methods of deployment and specifying specific Node.js versions are availalbe to you.

 ### Use Case #3: Your application specifies the specific Node version

-Condition: If your package.json file specifies a specific version, especially as that version starts to age \
+Condition: If your package.json file specifies a specific version, especially as that version starts to age

 Example in package.json
 ```